ashish-gehani/Trimmer/docs/options.md

 By default, loop unrolling, file I/O specialization and string specialization is ON.

-To only turn ON loop unrolling, run
+To only turn ON loop unrolling, run:

 ```
 python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] loop-unroll
 ```
-To only turn ON file I/O specialization, run
+To only turn ON file I/O specialization, run:

 ```
 python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] file-specialize
 ```

-To only turn ON string specialization, run
+To only turn ON string specialization, run:

 ```
 python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] string-specialize
 ```

 Similarly, different combinations of these specialization transforms can be turned on at the same time.
-For example, to turn on string and file specialization but not loop-unrolling, run
+For example, to turn on string and file specialization but not loop-unrolling, run:

 ```
 python ${TRIMMER_HOME}/tool/trimmer.py [manifest-file] [working-directory] string-specialize file-specialize